 The program offers unique opportunities for enrichment that will enhance and encourage intellectual curiosity, good citizenship and leadership skills.

-To be eligible to apply for the STC Honors Program, students currently enrolled at STC must be Texas Success Initiative (TSI) complete and must have a minimum cumulative college GPA of 3.25.
+To be eligible to apply for the STC Honors Program, students currently enrolled at STC must have a minimum cumulative college GPA of 3.25.
 Students entering STC following graduation from high-school must have a minimum cumulative high-school GPA of 3.5.

 To apply, the student must: